ExCL-Docs/excl-user-docs/system-overview/triple-crown.md

 #### Usage

 These servers are generally used for customized VM environments, which are often scheduled via SLURM, and for networking/DPU research.

+## Affirmed

+Affirmed is one of our triple crown servers (named after Triple Crown winners).
+These are highly capable large memory servers

+It currently runs Ubuntu 22.04.

+### Specialized hardware

+* BlueField-2 DPU connected to 100Gb Infiniband Network
+  * Can also be connected to 10Gb ethernet network
+  * used to investigate properties and usage of the NVidia BlueField-2 card (ConnectX-6 VPI with DPU).

+### Usage

+These servers are generally used for customized VM environments, which are often scheduled via SLURM.

+## Justify

+Justify  is one of our triple crown servers (named after Triple Crown winners).
+These are highly capable large memory servers

+It currently runs Centos 7.9.

+### Usage

+These servers are generally used for customized VM environments, which are often scheduled via SLURM.

+## Pharaoh

+Pharaoh is one of our triple crown servers (named after Triple Crown winners).
+These are highly capable large memory servers

+It currently runs Centos 7.9.

+### Usage

+These servers are generally used for customized VM environments, which are often scheduled via SLURM.

+## Secretariat

+Secretariat is one of our triple crown servers (named after Triple Crown winners).
+These are highly capable large memory servers

+It currently runs Ubuntu 22.04.

+### Specialized hardware

+* BlueField-2 DPU connected to 100Gb Infiniband Network
+  * Can also be connected to 10Gb ethernet network
+  * used to investigate properties and usage of the NVidia BlueField-2 card (ConnectX-6 VPI with DPU).

+### Usage

+These servers are generally used for customized VM environments, which are often scheduled via SLURM.